neel-xyt/gitl/README.md

 ## Features

 - Manage and configure development environments.
-- Supports jason configurations for easy setup.
+- Supports json configurations for easy setup.
 - Designed with security in mind, preventing unauthorized access and harmful activities.

 ## gitl comment's